Lukas1979/kanmind_backend/README.md

    git clone https://github.com/Lukas1979/kanmind_backend.git
    cd kanmind-backend

-2. Create and activate a virtual environment
+2. Create and activate a virtual environment<br>
    It is recommended to use a virtual environment to manage dependencies.

    macOS / Linux: